enerisan/card_product_reviews_template/README.md

-I have chosen this card solution because, although simple, it is a nice and effective template for collecting product reviews.
+A simple, nice and effective template for collecting product reviews.